Oakham: Governance

-Local governance for Oakham is provided for by the single-tier unitary Rutland County Council, which is based in the town.
-Oakham is a civil parish with a town council.
+There are two tiers of local government covering Oakham, at parish (town) and unitary authority level: Oakham Town Council and Rutland County Council.
+The town council is based at Rol House on Long Row.
+The county council is also based in the town, at Catmose House.

-Oakham, along with Melton Mowbray in Leicestershire and the rest of Rutland, has been represented at Westminster by the Conservative Member of Parliament Alicia Kearns since 2019.
+Oakham was an ancient parish, and gave its name to the Oakham Hundred, one of the five historic hundreds of Rutland.
+When elected parish and district councils were created under the Local Government Act 1894, Oakham was given a parish council and included in the Oakham Rural District.
+The parish was removed from the rural district in 1911 to become the Oakham Urban District, with the parish council being replaced by an urban district council.
+The urban district was abolished in 1974 and a new parish council established, taking the name Oakham Town Council.

-Having lain within the historic county boundaries of Rutland from a very early time, it became part of the non-metropolitan county of Leicestershire from 1974 to 1997.
-Historically, Oakham had been one of the five hundreds of the county.
-The town was in Oakham Rural District from 1894 to 1911, then Oakham Urban District from 1911 to 1974.
+Oakham, along with the rest of Rutland, has been represented at Westminster by the Conservative Member of Parliament Alicia Kearns since 2019.

 Demography

-Women in the Oakham South East ward had the fifth highest life expectancy at birth, 95.7 years, of any ward in England and Wales in 2016.
+Women in the Oakham South East ward had the fifth-highest life expectancy at birth, 95.7 years, of any ward in England and Wales in 2016.

 The urban area of the town now extends into the neighbouring parish of Barleythorpe, to the north-west of the town centre.